High Contrast Mode:

 An open Perfect Bound comic book

-Perfect Binding works best for comic books with medium to high page counts
+Perfect Binding works best for comic books and graphic novels with medium to high page counts

 A big advantage of perfect binding is that it produces a square spine.
-Hence, perfect bound comic books are often referred to as "square bound."
-Also, the flat surface of the spine allows for printing, such as the comic book's title, author(s), volume number, etc.
+The flat surface of the spine allows for printing, such as the comic book's title, author(s), volume number, etc.

 Another benefit of perfect bound books is that they can stand upright in a bookcase or be stacked neatly on a shelf.
 Either way, the books can be easily identified by the printing on the spine.